SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

-The basement seminar hall is difficult to find for first year students, especially.
-Every year we have a dozen people calling us up or texting for help.
-Clear
+The basement seminar hall is difficult to find for first year students, especially since they expect it to be right under the ground floor seminar hall.
+Every year we have a dozen people calling us up or texting for help (even thought the seminar hall was the room with the most activity).
+Clear instructions with pictures can go a long way.
+What we did was tell people to come to the basement, and we picked them up from there.

 One thing that we overlook is the fact that another campus exists xD.
 When you send a PESU notification, specify that this is for RR campus, to avoid an awkward conversation later.

-This one time
+This one time I was texting a debater who was one week into round 3.
+He

-basement seminar hall hard to find and easy to confuse, also remember to specify rr campus vs ec campus